The application process

 • have a job offer from the NHS, an organisation providing medical care to the NHS or an organisation providing adult social care

-• have a Certificate of Sponsorship from the NHS trust you have a job offer from
+• have a Certificate of Sponsorship from the organisation you have a job offer from (see point above)

-• be paid a minimum salary of £20,800 or £20,480 if your role is on the Shortage Occupation list (this means we do not have enough UK residents to fill the role)
+• be paid a minimum salary of £29,000, or £23,200 if your role is on the immigration salary list or occupations paid by NHS bands

 • have at least £1,270 in your bank account to prove you can support yourself unless your employer can support you instead – your Certificate of Sponsorship will confirm this